AtulRaj151/movie-appscrip/README.md

 ### API
  > https://api.themoviedb.org/
+ -  Created an API token from https://api.themoviedb.org/ and use their APIs for getting the list of movies for a searched keyword and also to get the details about a movie based on the movie id/query

- > React and Redux have been used to pass the state to Components from manual implementation to scratch
+ > React and Redux have been used to pass the state to Components

  ###### link
   click here :+1: https://atulraj151.github.io/movie-appscrip/